muriplz/BasicQueue/README.md

 # Set the amount of reserved slots for the queue.
 # Having queue.reservedslot permissions lets you use slots that can't be used by default
 reserved-slots: 0

+# If on true, players leaving with queue.saveleavingslot permission will join the queue with priority
+leaving-slot-priority: true
 ```

 #### Special thanks to Configuration Master plugin (https://github.com/Errored-Innovations/ConfigurationMaster) that takes care of all .yml files formatting! <3